-The number of major housing appeals has arisen largely as a result of the Council's 5 year housing supply position.
+The number of major housing appeals in recent years has arisen largely as a result of the Council's 5 year housing supply position.

-The council's most recently published land supply position dates back to April 2019, when it was asserted that we could demonstrate 4.4 years supply.
-This figure was tested through a public inquiry into Land at Bleadon Road and the Inspector's decision dated January 2020 confirmed that the broad magnitude of supply was around 4 years.
-This means that we need to identify a further 2,000 units of supply to restore the position to five years, by bringing forwarded the already identified allocations and granting further permissions.
+The council's most recently published land supply position is dated April 2020 and shows that we can currently demonstrate 4.2 years.
+This is a marginal improvement on the previously tested position where at a public inquiry into Land at Bleadon Road the Inspector's decision dated February 2020 confirmed that the broad magnitude of supply was around 4 years.
+To restore the position to five years we need to continue bringing forwarded the already identified allocations and grant further permissions.